Definitions, history and cultural influence.

 - In May 2000, an article in The New York Times titled "Utopian Rulers, and Spoofs, Stake Out Territory Online" brought the phenomenon to a broader audience.
 Similar reports were published by newspapers such as the Italian La Repubblica, O Estado de S. Paulo in Brazil, and Portugal's Visão around the same time.

 - From November 7 through December 17, 2004, the Reg Vardy Gallery at the University of Sunderland (UK) hosted a micronational group identity and symbolism exhibition.
 The exhibit focused on numismatic, philatelic, and vexillological artifacts and other symbols and instruments created and used by several micronations from the 1950s to the present day.
 Representatives of Sealand, Elgaland-Vargaland, New Utopia, Atlantium, Frestonia, and Fusa attended a summit of micronations conducted as part of this exhibition.
-The production was reprised at the Andrew Kreps Gallery in New York City from June 24 – July 29 of the following year and was organised by R. Blackson and Peter Coffin.
-Peter Coffin organised a more extensive micronational exhibition at Paris' Palais de Tokyo in early 2007 called ÉTATS (faites-le Vous-même).
+The production was reprised at the Andrew Kreps Gallery in New York City from June 24 – July 29 of the following year and was organized by R. Blackson and Peter Coffin.
+Peter Coffin organized a more extensive micronational exhibition at Paris' Palais de Tokyo in early 2007 called ÉTATS (faites-le Vous-même).

 - In 2006, the travel guide company Lonely Planet published a light-hearted guide named Micronations: The Lonely Planet Guide to Home-Made Nations.